Howard Doyle Berry: Satan's Choice

+Reputation

 Berry was a founding member of Satan's Choice Motorcycle Club in 1965 and made his reputation with a celebrated street fight in Toronto against Howard "Baldy" Chard, the former boxing champion in Kingston Penitentiary and the principal enforcer for the gangster Johnny Papalia.
 Berry dropped out of university and became the main enforcer of Satan's Choice.
 The purpose of Satan's Choice was to oppose the respectable values of Canadian society by engaging in anti-social behavior and the more shocking the act, the better from the viewpoint of Satan's Choice.
 Berry became the most infamous member of Satan's Choice, who purposefully lived a life of poor hygiene and who wore filthy clothing, hence the nickname Pigpen.
 Berry was well known for his antics such as bringing his feces to a dinner table and then eating it as by his own admission he had an obsession with coprophagia.
 His reputation was that of a wildman as Berry engaged in such disgusting antics such as vomiting over new members of Satan's Choice, eating live birds and mice, and attaching a dead skunk he found on the road to his biker's vest.
 The American journalist Mick Lowe wrote that Berry was "far and away the filthiest, foulest member the Satan's Choice ever had".
 Under the influence of drugs, Berry became very paranoid to the extent that he pulled out his own teeth because he believed the police had bugged his teeth.
 The Satan's Choice national president, Bernie Guindon, stated in an interview that Berry was a disgusting and repulsive man, but that he had his uses as an enforcer as Berry was willing to do quite literally anything for Satan's Choice.
 However, Berry was felt to be most dangerous when he cleaned up his appearance because as he stated: "Nobody would recognize me.
 Then I went to the dark side of town".
 Berry often worked as an enforcer alongside his close friend, the Mafia hitman Armand Sanguigni, though Berry insisted in a 2015 interview that he was not involved in any of Sanguigni's murders.
 The hitman Cecil Kirby stated about Berry: "There are guys who would start fights and then they'd say 'Come and help me'.
 I can't stand people like that.
 Be a stand-up guy.
 He was a stand-up guy.
 That's what I liked about him".